 The Outdoors Enthusiast

-One of the most striking things about Atlanta is the amount of natural beauty that's been preserved even as the city has grown.
+One of the most striking things about Atlanta is the amount of natural beauty that's been preserved even as the city has grown, including a number of parks and green spaces.
 If you get to look at Atlanta from a high viewpoint, you're likely to see more trees than buildings.
 This means there are lots of things do to for nature enthusiasts without going too far from the city.
-Tubing down the Chattahoochee is a favorite Atlanta=area activity.
-If you're looking for a good, lightweight hike you can try Kennesaw Mountain or even Stone Mountain.
-The Silver Comet trail is perfect for renting bikes and taking a ride.
+Tubing down the Chattahoochee is a favorite Atlanta-area activity.
+If you're looking for a good, beginner-friendly hike you can try Kennesaw Mountain National Battlefield Park.